ThinkDataEd/curriculum/docs/unit2/lab2e.md

 Directions: Follow along with the slides, completing the questions in <span style="color:midnightblue;">**blue**</span> on your computer, and answering the questions in <span style="color:firebrick;">**red**</span> in your journal.

 ###**Playing with permutations**
-* *Slasher* films are notoriously gory and are said to contain recurring biases.

-    – One such bias, is that women in slasher films are more likely to survive than men.
+* There is a common belief that women in *slasher* films are more likely to survive than men.

-* This lab will focus on the statistical question: *Are women in slasher films more likely to survive until the end of the film than men?*
+* This lab will focus on the statistical investigative question: *Are women in slasher films more likely to survive until the end of the film than men?*

 * To answer this question, we'll learn how to use permuted data to gauge how likely an event